llyx97/Rosita/README.md

 The codes for fine-tuning models (w/o knowledge distillation) are modified from [huggingface/transformers](https://github.com/huggingface/transformers).

-The codes for knowledge distillation are modified from [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT)
+The codes for knowledge distillation are modified from [TinyBERT](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT).

+The training procedure of different model are illustrated below.
+For more details, please refer to the paper.

 Requirements
 ========